It’s easy to always be focused on the future of your work as an artist.

 Websites crash, updates render your images useless, hard drives fail, external drives get corrupted, water gets spilled on keyboards, and for me, personally, my hard drive got immediately fried when I plugged it into an outlet of an old Victorian house while on vacation.

 Right at that moment, all the things I wanted to apply to, or simply even remember in the future flashed before my eyes.
 How would I build back up an entire portfolio that was sold if I wanted to apply for a residency this summer?
-What if I wanted to go back to grad school and I didn’t have any works to show?
+What if I wanted to go back to grad school and I didn’t have any work to show?

 What if, most simply—but also most deeply— I just wanted to look back over my artistic development in a few years and see the progression of my body of work?